Goals

 about what rate does it seem to generate auto-repeat events?

 Press and hold one key, then press and hold another without releasing the first.
 Which key repeats?
 What happens when you release that key?
-Try those same actions on your laptop's keyboard, does it behave the same way?
+Try those same actions on your laptop's keyboard.
+Does it behave the same way?

 Type single keys to observe the scancodes for press, release, and auto-repeat.
 Then try typing modifier keys like Shift and Alt, singularly and in conjunction with other keys.
 Does shift being pressed changed what scancode is sent by a letter key?
 What about caps lock?
 Observe the sequence of scancodes to suss out what functionality is provided by the keyboard hardware and what features are to be implemented in the keyboard driver software.